cdktf/cdktf-provider-dns/docs/provider.csharp.md

 - *Type:* string

 The name of the user to authenticate as.

 If not set the current user session will be used.
+Value can also be sourced from the DNS_UPDATE_USERNAME environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.1/docs#username DnsProvider#username}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.2/docs#username DnsProvider#username}

 ---